josegzl/josegzl/README.md

 <br>

-- Computational Robotics Engineering Professor
-- Data Engineering Professor
-- Learning about Artificial Intelligence
-- Passionate about space.
+I am a Computational Robotics Engineering Professor at the university with a passion for robots and programming.
+My expertise lies in the intersection of robotics and data engineering, where I bring a unique blend of skills to my work.
+I have extensive experience with the Robot Operating System (ROS) on the Ubuntu platform, which enhances my ability to design and implement complex robotic systems effectively.
+As a regular user of Linux OS, particularly Ubuntu, I am proficient in leveraging its capabilities for my programming and robotics projects where the needed of this system is a must.
+However, I could use different OS for programming in the lenguages mention on the next stages.

-- I'm currently looking for opportunities to work using my abilities as Engineer [my resume](https://read.cv/0xabdulkhalid)
+I am currently looking for opportunities to work using my abilities as Engineer [my resume](https://read.cv/0xabdulkhalid)

 <br><br>